edaaydinea/Datacamp-Projects/README.md

-# Datacamp-Projects
+# Datacamp Projects (Python - R)

 ## This respository contains projects that I completed succesfully through DataCamp.
-If you are stack in anywhere, chech these files.
+If you get stuck on while you write code, chech these files.